SuperrZirooo/Antares/README.md

 ---

-*Disable system thermal control and unleash the full potential of your Helio G99 device.*
+*Disable thermal throttling and unleash the full potential of your Helio G99 device.*

 Antares Thermal Killer is a lightweight Magisk module designed to completely disable thermal throttling mechanisms on MT6789/Helio G99 chipsets, ensuring consistent gaming performance and ultra-smooth responsiveness — without unnecessary system limitations.